Homotopy theory of curved operads and curved algebras: Complete cooperads

-\begin{remark} In keeping with our conventions, a gr-coaugmentation only has to be compatible with the decomposition map, the differential and the counit on the graded level.
-However, a gr-coaugmentation still satisfies $\varepsilon\cdot \eta=\id_I$ (resp. in the infinitesimal setting, $\varepsilon\cdot \eta=\id_{I[-1]}$) at the filtered level.
-This follows from the fact that since $I$ has nothing in positive filtration degree, the counit $\varepsilon$ factors through its $0$th graded component.
-Respectively, in the infinitesimal setting, this follows from the fact that since $I[-1]$ is characterized by its filtration degree $1$ component, the counit $\varepsilon$ is characterized by its $1$st graded component. \end{remark}
+\begin{remark} In keeping with our conventions, a gr-coaugmentation only has to be compatible with the decomposition map, the differential, should one exist, and the counit on the graded level.
+However, a gr-coaugmentation still satisfies $\varepsilon\cdot \eta=\id_I$ at the filtered level.
+This follows from the fact that since $I$ has nothing in positive filtration degree, the counit $\varepsilon$ factors through its $0$th graded component. \end{remark}

 \begin{remark} The infinitesimal coideal $\coideal{\Cc}$ has the same underlying object as $\Cc$, but the image of $\eta$ is forced to live in filtration degree $1$.
 There is a map of complete objects $\Cc\to\coideal{\Cc}$.
 Then given a map of complete collections $\coideal{\Cc}\xrightarrow{\varphi} M$, we can use the recipe of Construction~\ref{construction, Phi extensions} to extend $\Cc\to \coideal{\Cc}\to M$ to a map $\Cc\to \prod Q_n M$.
 We use the same notation in this case (i.e., we do not record whether the map $\varphi$ started with domain $\Cc$ or $\coideal{\Cc}$). \end{remark}